How to climb up and watch the sunrise at Borobudur (2024)

 Local Bus

-However, the timetables are not reliable, but the buses are relatively frequent.
+First, you need to take a TransJogja city bus to Terminal Jombor.
+The routes are integrated into Google Maps, but the timetables are not reliable, although the buses are relatively frequent.
 A ticket costs 3600 IDR (0.25$), payable at the bus stop (halte) or inside the bus.

 At Terminal Jombor, hourly buses go directly to Borobudur.
 The bus ride takes around 75 minutes and costs 20.000 IDR (1.3$).